Nomura CEO in hot seat as insider probe drags on

 Whatever the outcome, Nomura will be keen to move on.

-It is already losing out on some underwriting deals, such as a government sale of around $6 billion worth of shares in Japan Tobacco (2914.T), and some asset managers have halted orders because of the uncertainty around the probe, sources said.
+It is already losing out on some underwriting deals, such as a government sale of around $6 billion worth of shares in Japan Tobacco, and some asset managers have halted orders because of the uncertainty around the probe, sources said.

 "The absolute worst thing is to have this just drag on and on," one senior Nomura executive said.